PaimaStudios/paima-engine-docs/4 - deploying-your-stateful-nft.md

 ./deploy.sh
 ```

-Simply follow the script's instructions, this time choosing to perform admin operations rather than deployment, select which operation you want to perform and then simply wait for it to finish.
+Simply follow the script's instructions, this time choosing to perform admin operations rather than deployment, select which operation you want to perform and then just wait for it to finish.

 Note that to execute these admin operations with a smart contract, you need to be its owner, meaning that when the script asks you for the deployment private key, you need to supply the private key of the owner account.
 You do not need to worry about this if you didn't explicitly change the owner and are using the same private key as you deployed with.

 ## Accessing the NFT data from your game node
+Open up our NFT LvlUp game template - `./paima-engine-linux init template nft-lvlup` to learn more.